 As the modern media landscape evolves we see more and more queer stories on our screens.
 But are they our queer stories?
 Or are they simplified, reduced to digestible narratives for a mainstream audience?
-That’s the question asked by Sydney-based production Queerstories as it prepares to make its Brisbane debut.
+Sydney-based production Queerstories asks that question as it prepares to make its Brisbane debut.

 Maeve Marsden is the producer of Queerstories.
 She spoke with Michael James about the upcoming production at the Brisbane Comedy Festival.

 “A few different people have said to me that it’s like going to queer church because you listen to these stories, you see your community and you catch up socially,” Maeve says.

 What started as a small one-off project has now become a thriving monthly social event in the Sydney’s queer calendar.
 The events are so popular they now sell out each month.

 Maeve says the marriage equality debate proved the initial catalyst.
 “I started doing this when everyone was talking about same-sex marriage and all the narratives in mainstream media were quite simplistic.
 I think our community has much more to say than that.”

 The production is not directly about queer experience, but rather about telling stories through queer eyes.
 “They might touch on queerness because you’re a queer person, but the stories are first and foremost about entertainment and engagement, providing a space where we tell stories for each other and not for the mainstream media.”

 “It’s not an inspirational speech.
 Not a political campaign.
 Or awareness training.
 A lot of the time when LGBTIQ people are invited to speak it’s in order to educate or in order to tell a traditional queer story like coming out.”